johnh865/americans4representation/src/site/resources.md

 ## Democratic Advocacy Groups
-* [https://www.bridgealliance.us/] - Interesting network of political groups that are trying to increase Democratic participation.
+* [The Bridge Alliance](https://www.bridgealliance.us/) - Interesting network of political groups that are trying to increase Democratic participation.

 ## Voting Reform Groups